y114git/G3M/README.md

 **DELTAHUB (DH)** is a cross-platform, universal, and extremely convenient Mod Manager, Saves Manager, and multi-functional manager for games such as **DELTARUNE**, **DELTARUNEdemo**, and **UNDERTALE**.
 In the future, it will support other games made with GameMaker.

-While DH doesn't plan to be completely dependent on GameBanana, it fully supports compatibility with it!

 ---

 ## 🌟 DELTAHUB FEATURES